 Next Stop: Annecy, France

 Get lost wandering through the windy roads in Scotland for a nostalgic adventure.
 The foggy cobblestone streets and intimate, traditional pubs will make you feel like you've traveled through time.

 Next Stop: Cork, Ireland

 Innovation and creativity meet tradition and age-old design in this pastel-colored city on the Iberian sea.
 Set against the backdrop of hills and ocean views with colorful tiles everywhere you look, Lisbon is one of a kind.
 Get to know the various neighborhoods by taking a walk and riding a street car.

 Thanks to the surplus of canals, weepy trees, cobbled streets, and fairy-tale architecture, Bruges has been nicknamed "The Venice of the North."
 As you can probably sense from the image above, it's perfect for anyone seeking tranquility, unique backdrops, architecture, and incredible culinary experiences without all the chaos of a major urban destination.

 Luxembourg City, Luxembourg

 The Snow White–esque charm of this tiny city is in one of the smallest countries in Europe.
-Surrounded by France, Germany, and Belgium, Luxembourg is mostly rural, so you'll want to come here for the outdoor activities, beautiful landscape, and unique sites.
+Surrounded by France, Germany, and Belgium, Luxembourg is mostly rural, so you'll want to come here for the outdoor activities, beautiful landscapes, and unique sites.
 Just beyond the bustling city, you'll find complete vast forests with such haunting beauty, you'll feel like you've been transported to another dimension.
 Be sure to explore the Casemates du Bock, a series of underground tunnels, galleries, and dungeons in the capital city.

 Next Stop: Sofia, Bulgaria